UNCOVER: The rest ultraviolet to near infrared multiwavelength structures and dust distributions of

 \section{Results}

 Our multiwavelength $0.5-4.4\um$ imaging of these 11 ALMA-detected galaxies reveals a diversity of structures.
 Visual inspection (i.e., Figs.~\ref{fig:sampleRGB} \& \ref{fig:SW_LW_fits}) reveals galaxies that appear to be large disks, both edge-on (9018*, 16790, 26131, 43148; see also \citealt{Kokorev23} for other analysis of 9018*/ID319, which \citeauthor{Kokorev23} report may be in the early phases of a merger with the compact companion to the West given its undisturbed disk morphology) and more face-on (24143*; see also \citealt{Wu23}).
-The sample also includes other smaller galaxies that appear disk-like and edge-on (16840, 24852), a small galaxy that appears to be a moderately inclined disk with a misaligned dust lane but may be irregular (21972), and small objects which are irregular at short wavelengths but appear extremely compact and round at long wavelengths, likely caused by an obscured AGN or nuclear starburst (43086, 14034, 24823).
+The sample also includes other smaller galaxies that appear disk-like and edge-on (16840, 24852), a small galaxy that appears to be a moderately inclined disk with a misaligned dust lane but may be irregular (21972), and small objects which are irregular at short wavelengths but appear compact and round at long wavelengths (43086; also 14034, 24823; see Sec.~\ref{sec:methods}, Appendix~\ref{sec:appendixA}, and below).

 Quantitatively, the sample also exhibits a wide range structural parameter values.
 In Fig.~\ref{fig:mstar_vs_re} we show \recorrfourkpc versus inferred stellar masses for our sample.
 Our sample ranges from low ($\sim10^{9.5}{\rm{M_{\odot}}}$) to high ($\sim10^{11}{\rm{M_{\odot}}}$) stellar mass.
 We find some of the objects visually that are identified as large disks lie above the mass-size distribution of ``normal'' star-forming galaxies at $z\sim1-3$ from \citet{Suess22}, while the remainder of edge-on and moderately-inclined disks fall within the scatter of the \citeauthor{Suess22} sample.
-Our unresolved/round galaxies include one object (with the lowest stellar mass) just barely below the population scatter, while the two most extremely small objects are more than $\times10$ below the normal star-forming galaxies.
-In Fig.~\ref{fig:structures_meas}, we consider measured structural parameters (effective radius, axis ratio, and S\'ersic index) as a function of wavelength.
-We find sizes \recorr spanning $1-2$ orders of magnitude at a given wavelength, axis ratios $b/a$ spanning from $\sim0.1-1$, and S\'ersic indices ranging from $\nS\sim0.2-1$ in HST/ACS F435W to $\nS\sim0.5-8$ in JWST/NIRCam F444W.
-The three galaxies with the smallest \re in F444W ($\lesssim0.1\arcsec$) have sufficiently concentrated long-wavelength light distributions (as evidenced by their relatively high \nS) to exhibit visible diffraction spikes in the log-scale color images (Fig.~\ref{fig:sampleRGB}).
+Unresolved/round objects include one galaxy (with the lowest stellar mass) just barely below the population scatter.